 Stay away from complicated Flash based menus or multi-tiered drop-down menus.
 If your visitors don’t know how to navigate, they will leave your site.
-You want your website to be as user friendly as possible
+You want your website design to be as user friendly as possible

 If your visitor lands on a blog post, could they find your services on your website easily?
 If they land on your homepage, could they find where you’re updating content?
 If they land on a sales page and reach the thank you page, could they learn more about you?